algogrit/presentation-why-elixir/slides.md

 ---

 - Reliable Parallelism
-  - Since data cannot be changed once created, multiple processes or threads can operate on the same data without the fear of unexpected modifications.
+  - Since, data cannot be changed once created, multiple processes or threads can operate on the same data without the fear of unexpected modifications.

 - Enhanced Robustness
   - Immutability contributes to code robustness by minimizing the chances of bugs caused by unintended side effects.